jdp/redisent/README.markdown

 $particles = $redis->lrange('particles', 0, -1);
 ```
 Redis error responses will be wrapped in a CredisException class and thrown.

+Credis_Client also supports transparent command renaming.
+Write code using the original command names and the
+client will send the aliased commands to the server transparently.
+Specify the renamed commands using a prefix
+for md5, a callable function, individual aliases, or an array map of aliases.
+See "Redis Security":http://redis.io/topics/security for more info.

 ## Clustering your servers